Professional Certified translation services, Sworn or Notarized legal translation and Statutory declaration (affidavit) services

 Some UK documents for use abroad require prior legalisation by the FCO to attest to their provenance – more information’s on the FCO website.
 We can’t offer legalisation, but do translate the resulting legalisation apostille.

-We cannot accept any responsibility where we are incorrectly instructed.
+You will understand that we cannot accept any responsibility where we are incorrectly instructed.